Skip to Main Content

 NYU Libraries Locations in New York

-There are eight library locations at NYU New York
+There are seven library locations at NYU New York

 Detail of map of Manhattan and Brooklyn depicting locations of NYU libraries in New York.